MQTT Integration

 Any broker.
 Any platform that speaks MQTT.

 Car 2 Home is a fully featured MQTT client.
-Every sensor your vehicle exposes, standard OBD, enhanced PIDs, calculated metrics, GPS, TPMS, diagnostic state, gets published to your broker, with auto-discovery payloads compatible with anything that understands the Home Assistant MQTT discovery format.
+Every sensor your vehicle exposes — standard OBD, enhanced PIDs, calculated metrics, GPS, TPMS, diagnostic state — gets published to your broker.
+You pick the publishing format: Home Assistant auto-discovery (the default), Homie 4.0, simple per-sensor topics, unified JSON, or a ThingsBoard preset.

 If you already run Mosquitto, EMQX, HiveMQ, or any other broker, you're a couple of fields away from a working setup.
 Car 2 Home does not depend on our servers for any of this, telemetry goes directly from the app to your broker.